Shashank-Holla/TSAI-EVA4/Session15_MaskDepthPrediction/README.md

 **SSIM Loss** - Structural Similarity Index provides the perceptual difference between the ground truth depth map and the prediction.
 While, **L1 Loss** provides the absolute difference (numerical distance) between the ground truth and predicted image.

+### Model Parameters and Hyper parameters

+Optimizer : SGD
+Loss function: (BCE + Dice loss) for mask estimation and (BCE + Dice) + SSIM + L1 loss for depth estimation Batch size : 512 for 64x64 resolution, 128 for 112x112 resolution and 32 for 192x192 resolution.
+Epochs : 3 (64x64 res) + 3 (112x112 res) + 2 (192x192 res)
+L2 Regularization : 1e-5
+Scheduler : Step LR

+### Optimization

+1. Pin Memory - Pin memory flag is set to True to speed up dataset transfer from CPU to GPU.

+2. Since, the input size of the model during train/test do not vary, the following flags are set to true.
+This flag enables the inbuilt CUDNN auto-tuner to find the optimal algorithm for the received GPU hardware.
+This configuration was tested for single train run of 280K images.
+Improvement of 7 min was observed on this single run (23 min without, 17 with flag enabled).

+`
+torch.backends.cudnn.benchmark = True
+torch.backends.cudnn.enabled = True`

+3. Though not advised, metric calculations for the output and ground truth tensors was done on the GPU itself.
+This is to avoid GPU to CPU transfer for every batch.

 ## Output of the model